PerlAlien/Alien-Build/README.md

         The main difference is that with Visual C++ `-LIBPATH` should be used instead of `-L`, and static libraries should have the `.LIB` suffix instead of `.a`.

+- start\_url

+    The default or start URL used by fetch plugins.

 ## install\_prop

     my $href = $build->install_prop;